 Subject to Completion.
-Dated April 13, 2016
+Dated January 3, 2018

-Filed Pursuant to Rule 424(b)(5)
+Filed Pursuant to Rule 424(b)(2)

-Registration No. 333-200089
+Registration No. 333-215597

 The Bank of Nova Scotia

-\$ Capped Buffered Enhanced Participation Notes, Series A
+\$ Capped Buffered Enhanced Participation Notes

-Linked to the MSCI EAFE® Index Due [•]
+Linked to the MSCI EAFE® Index Due []

 The notes will not bear interest.
-The amount that you will be paid on your notes at maturity (expected to be the 3rd business day after the valuation date) is based on the performance of the MSCI EAFE® Index (the reference asset) as measured from the trade date to and including the valuation date (expected to be between 23 and 26 months after the trade date).
-If the final level on the valuation date is greater than the initial level (set on the trade date), the return on your notes will be positive, subject to the maximum payment amount (expected to be between \$1,180.00 and \$1,211.50 for each \$1,000 principal amount of your notes).
-If the final level declines by up to 15.00% from the initial level, you will receive the principal amount of your notes.
-If the final level declines by more than 15.00% from the initial level, the return on your notes will be negative.
+The amount that you will be paid on your notes at maturity (expected to be the 3rd business day after the valuation date) is based on the performance of the MSCI EAFE® Index (the reference asset) as measured from the trade date to and including the valuation date (expected to be between 21 and 24 months after the trade date).

+If the final level on the valuation date is greater than the initial level (set on the trade date), the return on your notes will be positive and will equal 1.5 times the percentage change, subject to the maximum payment amount (expected to be between \$1,232.05 and \$1,272.85 for each \$1,000 principal amount of your notes).
+If the final level declines by up to 10.00% from the initial level, you will receive the principal amount of your notes.
+If the final level declines by more than 10.00% from the initial level, the return on your notes will be negative and you may lose your entire principal amount.
+Specifically, you will lose approximately 1.1111% for every 1% negative percentage change below 90.00% of the initial level.
 Any payment on your notes is subject to the creditworthiness of The Bank of Nova Scotia.

-To determine your payment at maturity, we will first calculate the percentage increase or decrease in the final level from the initial level (the percentage change).
-At maturity, for each \$1,000 principal amount of your notes:

-• if the final level is greater than the initial level (the percentage change is positive), you will receive an amount in cash equal to the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) the percentage change times (c) 1.5, subject to the maximum payment amount;
+To determine your payment at maturity, we will first calculate the percentage change, which is the percentage increase or decrease in the final level from the initial level.
+At maturity, for each \$1,000 principal amount of your notes: if the final level is greater than the initial level (the percentage change is positive), you will receive an amount in cash equal to the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) the percentage change times (c) 150%, subject to the maximum payment amount;

-- if the final level is equal to the initial level or less than the initial level, but not by more than 15.00% (the percentage change is zero or negative, but equal to or greater than -15.00%) you will receive an amount in cash equal to \$1,000; or - if the final level is less than the initial level by more than 15.00% (the percentage change is negative and is less than 15.00%), you will receive an amount in cash equal to the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) approximately 117.65% times (c) the sum of the percentage change plus 15.00%.
+if the final level is equal to the initial level or less than the initial level, but not by more than 10.00% (the percentage change is zero or negative but equal to or greater than -10.00%), you will receive an amount in cash equal to \$1,000; or if the final level is less than the initial level by more than 10.00% (the percentage change is negative and is less than -10.00%), you will receive an amount in cash equal to the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) the buffer rate of approximately 111.11% times (c) the sum of the percentage change plus 10.00%.